jonasnoll/s2t-sim/README.md

 `https://drive.google.com/open?id=1A4RJOFj4BJkmliiEL7g9WzNIDUHLxfmm`

-The MNIST & SVHN datasets are drawn from the pytorch datasts.
-If data is used from other sources, adjust default data paths of the custom datasets in utils/dataset.py.
+The datafiles 'usps.h5', 'syn_number.mat' and 'mnistm_with_label.mat' need to be placed in 'data/digit-5/.
+Neglect MNIST & SVHN as the datasets are drawn from the pytorch library.
+If the data files are used from other sources or directories, adjust default data paths of the custom datasets in utils/dataset.py accordingly.

 ## Execution